-The typical building type is a commercial, institutional, or multifamily building of up to five stories.
+- The typical building type is a commercial, institutional, or multi- - 1 family building of up to four stories.
 Buildings are designed with active ground floor uses to support a vibrant pedestrian environment.
 They have tall ground floors and a high degree of transparency using clear glass windows and doors.